turger/serious-spin/data/README.md

 } GROUP BY ?name ?inst ?yso ?year
 ```

+9. Get yso turtle data from http://finto.fi/yso/fi/ (bottom of the page)

-9. Format data with two scripts found under data/python-directory:
+10. Format data with two scripts found under data/python-directory:
 `format-fennica.py` and `countRelativeWeights.py`
+These scripts will take some time.
+Relax and take some refreshing drinks while waiting.
-Scripts will create two datasets as json `fennica-data.json` and `fennica-graph.json`
+Scripts will create four datasets in json format:
+    * `fennica-grouped.json`
+    * `fennica-all.json`
+    * `fennica-group-labels.json`
+    * `fennica-graph.json`

-10. Import resulted json to Firebase Real-time Database with command line tool.
-See instructions here https://github.com/FirebaseExtended/firebase-import "Obtaining Service account file" and generate a key.
+11. Import resulted json to Firebase Real-time Database with command line tool.
+See instructions here https://github.com/FirebaseExtended/firebase-import "Install" and "Obtaining Service account file" and generate a key.

-    * The first command you should run looks something like this, with your own firebase app details.
-This command inserts json to the database *root*:
-    `firebase-import --database_url https://YOURAPP.firebaseio.com --path / --json fennica-data.json --service_account /path/to/your/service_account.json`

-    * Lastly add also graph data to firebase tp path /graph (not to the root /!!)
-    `firebase-import --database_url https://YOURAPP.firebaseio.com --path /graph --json fennica-graph.json --service_account /path/to/your/service_account.json`
+    Then import all datasets to Firebase, run python script `importDataToFirebase.py` (this might take a while)
+    * Run with these params to import everything (OVERWRITES ALL DATA!):
+      `python3 importDataToFirebase.py <YOUR-APP-NAME> <your-path-to-service-account.json>`
+    * OR import just one file by adding third arg (OVERWRITES SELECTED DATA):
+      `python3 importDataToFirebase.py <YOUR-APP-NAME> <your-path-to-service-account.json> fennica-group-labels`